 To reach the 2050 climate targets, we must give up fossil fuels and fossil raw materials, and switch to circular carbon.
-‘It will take a while to work out all the details,’ say TU Delft professors Wiebren de Jong (Large-Scale Energy Storage) and Earl Goetheer (Electrochemical conversion of CO2) .
-‘But in thirty years time, the chemical industry as we now know it will no longer exist.’
+‘It will take a while to work out all the details,’ says TU Delft professor Large-Scale Energy Storage Wiebren de Jong .
+‘But in thirty years’ time, the chemical industry as we now know it will no longer exist.’

 Technology from here, energy from elsewhere

-In the Netherlands, green electricity will always be relatively expensive.
-Insufficient space, a watery sun, no waterpower, although offshore wind may be of interest.
+In the Netherlands, green electricity will probably always be relatively expensive.
+Our country has insufficient space, a watery sun, no waterpower, although offshore wind may be of interest.
 ‘It makes sense to concentrate high-energy processes in regions such as the Sahara, Chili or the Middle East,’ De Jong says.
 A large reduction in the global use of fossil fuels and fossil raw materials can already be achieved with the sustainable production of only a handful of bulk chemicals – syngas, methanol, and ethylene, for example.
 Countries such as the Netherlands can play a role in the subsequent conversion of these bulk materials into fine and specialty chemicals.
-Goetheer: ‘It doesn’t make sense to do everything here, in the Netherlands.
-We should focus on developing and exporting the technology required for sustainable processing.
-We have the universities, research institutes such as TNO, and the companies.
-This know-how is in our DNA.’

 A dynamic chain